GIScience/gis-training-resource-center/content/Trainers_corner/en_how_to_teach_GIS.md

 * __Utilizing the IFRF GIS Training Plattform Wiki:__ Encourage trainees to take advantage of QGIS training resources on this platform!
 * __Effective use of search engines like Google:__ Teach trainees how to formulate precise search queries using relevant keywords related to their specific problem.
 Emphasize the importance of including relevant GIS software names, error messages, and specific task descriptions to yield accurate search results.
 * __Effective use of QGIS Documentation:__ Trainees should learn how to effectively navigate [QGIS documentation](https://docs.qgis.org/3.34/en/docs/user_manual/), including user manuals, tutorials, and FAQs.
 Teach them how to use keywords related to their specific problem to find relevant information and step-by-step guides within the QGIS documentation.
-* __Engaging with QGIS user community:__ Introduce trainees to [online forums, Telegramm groups and communities](https://www.qgis.org/en/site/forusers/support.html) dedicated to QGIS users, such as the QGIS Community Forum and [QGIS subreddit](https://www.reddit.com/r/QGIS/).
+* __Engaging with QGIS user community:__ Introduce trainees to [online forums, Telegram groups and communities](https://www.qgis.org/en/site/forusers/support.html) dedicated to QGIS users, such as the QGIS Community Forum and [QGIS subreddit](https://www.reddit.com/r/QGIS/).
 Encourage active participation in discussions, where they can seek advice from experienced users, share their experiences, and collaborate on problem-solving.
 * __Exploring QGIS tutorial videos:__ Recommend trainees to explore tutorial videos specifically focused on QGIS available on platforms like YouTube.
 These videos often provide visual demonstrations of QGIS functionalities and troubleshooting techniques for common issues.
 * __Leveraging QGIS chatbots and AI assistants:__ Introduce trainees to AI-powered assistants like ChatGPT, specifically trained to provide instant responses to QGIS-related queries and offer guidance on troubleshooting specific issues.
 Teach them how to interact effectively with these assistants to obtain relevant information and solutions tailored to QGIS.
 * __Engaging with QGIS user groups:__ Encourage trainees to [join local or online QGIS user groups](https://www.qgis.org/en/site/forusers/usergroups.html#qgis-usergroups) and Surge Information Management Support (SIMS) Geo group on Slack.
 In these communities they can connect with other QGIS users, mentors, and experts.
 Participating in user groups provides opportunities for networking, knowledge exchange, and mentorship in QGIS.